sequenceiq/slider/src/site/markdown/manpage.md

 ### `list <cluster>`

-List running Hoya clusters visible to the user.
+List running Slider clusters visible to the user.

 If a cluster name is given and there is no running cluster with that name, an error is returned.

 Example

-    hoya list
+    slider list
-    hoya list cluster1
+    slider list cluster1

 ### `status <cluster> [--out <filename>]`

-Get the status of the named Hoya cluster in JSON format.
+Get the status of the named Slider cluster in JSON format.
 A filename can be used to specify the destination.

 Examples:

-    hoya status cluster1 --manager host:port
+    slider status cluster1 --manager host:port

-    hoya status cluster2 --manager host:port --out status.json
+    slider status cluster2 --manager host:port --out status.json